 Under the Warrant Agreement, if BioScrip declares and pays a dividend on its common stock in shares of BioScrip common stock, or effects a stock split, reverse stock split, subdivision, combination or reclassification of its common stock, then the number of shares of common stock issuable upon exercise of the warrants at the time of the record date of such dividend, stock split, reverse stock split, subdivision, combination or reclassification will be proportionately adjusted so that the holder of such warrants after such date will be entitled to purchase the number of shares of common stock which such holder would have owned or been entitled to receive in respect of the shares subject to such warrants after such date had such warrants been exercised immediately before such date.
-In such event, the exercise price in effect at the time of the effective date of such split, reverse split, subdivision, combination or reclassification also will be adjusted to take into account the new number of common shares issuable upon exercise of a holder's warrants.
+In such event, the exercise price in effect at the time of the effective date of such split, reverse split, subdivision, combination or reclassification is and the time of the effective date of such split, subdivision, combination or reclassification is price in such event, the exercise price in effect at the time of the effective date of such split, subdivision, combination or reclassification also will be adjusted to take into account the new number of common shares issuable upon exercise of a holder's warrants.

 If BioScrip issues or sells any shares of its common stock for a consideration per share of less than 90% of the last reported sale price per share immediately prior to such issuance or sale, then immediately upon the effective time of such issuance or sale, the number of shares of BioScrip common stock issuable upon exercise of any warrants will be increased to account for such issuance or sale below the market price per share.
-This adjustment mechanism does not apply to certain types of common stock issuances, including (i) issuances of BioScrip common stock upon the conversion of any then-outstanding common stock equivalents, (ii) issuances of BioScrip common stock for which the Warrant Agreement otherwise provides adjustment, (iii) issuances of BioScrip common stock to employees of BioScrip or its subsidiaries that have been approved by BioScrip's board of directors and (iv) the issuance of BioScrip common stock pursuant to the terms of the Rights Agreement.
+This adjustment mechanism does not apply to certain types of common stock issuances, including (i) issuances of BioScrip common stock upon the conversion of any then-outstanding common stock equivalents, (ii) issuances of BioScrip common stock for which the Warrant Agreement otherwise provides adjustment, (iii) issuances of BioScrip or its subsidiaries that have been approved by BioScrip's board of directors and (iv) the issuance of BioScrip common stock pursuant to the terms of the Rights Agreement.

 If BioScrip fixes a record date to make a dividend or distribution to all holders of its common stock of securities, evidences of indebtedness, assets, cash, rights or warrants (excluding dividends of BioScrip common stock), in each such case, the exercise price in effect before such record date will be reduced in accordance with the terms of the Warrant Agreement immediately thereafter and the number of shares of common stock issuable upon the exercise of any warrants will be increased, to account for such dividend or distribution.
-In the event that after the record date for such dividend or distribution is set, no dividend or distribution occurs, then the exercise price and the number of shares of BioScrip common stock issuable upon exercise of any warrants will be readjusted to the original exercise price and number of shares of BioScrip common stock issuable upon such exercise as though such record date had never been set
+In the event that after the record date for such dividend or distribution is set, no dividend or distribution occurs, then the exercise price and the number of shares of BioScrip common stock issuable upon exercise of any warrants will be readjusted to the original exercise price and number of shares of BioScrip common stock issuable upon such exercise as though such record date had never been set.